PM-Notes/Prince2/README.md

 - Quality Register
 - Responsibilities

+The Quality Management Approach describes:
+- Any Quality Management Systems in the Customer/Supplier environment will be applied
+- Along with any applicable Standards
+- Approach to Project Assurance
+- Any Tailoring (that may be required)

 2. Quality Register
 - Provides information for the end stage and end project reports
 - Summarise all the quality activities
 - Provides a unique reference for each quality activity
 - Act as a pointer for quality records
 - Summarises the number and type of activities undertaken
+- Provides an Audit Trail of quality events planned and undertaken

+### Quality Reviews
+- Check a completed product for errors
+- Can be envoked at any point within a project
+- Carried out in the **Managing Product Delivery** process as the product is compelted
+- Any product can be the subject of a review
+- Quality Management Approach
+- Product Descriptions (includes the Quality Criteria used by reviewers to make sure the quality standards have been met)
+- Quality Register

+Benefits
+- A structured and organised approach to the examination of subjective quality criteria (found in the Product Desctiption)
+- The early identification of defects.

+Objectives
+- Assess the conformity of a product (criteria found in the Product Desctiption)
+- Provide wider acceptance (involve key intersted parites in checking the products quality
+- Confirm the product is complete and ready for approval
+- Baseline the product for Change Control

+### Quality Review Procedure

+1. Review preparation
+2. Review agenda
+3. Review follow-up

+1. Review preparation
+- Time and location of meeting (where and when)
+- Who will attend
+- Distribute copy of product
+- Assess the product against quality criteria
+- Prepare a Question List for the Producer

+2. Review agenda
+- Discussion and clarification of any major errors
+- Agreement on appropriate actions
+- Agreement on the outcome of Quality Review
+- Sign-off of the product (if appropriate)
+- Document Actions & Responsibilities

+Results
+- Compelte (product is fit for purpose)
+- Conditionally Complete (Fit for purpose subject to the actions being completed
+- Incomplete (the product requires another review cycle)

+3. Review follow-up
+- Completing actions
+- Communicating results (to management)
+- Storing/filing records produced durin the review
+-

+### Quality Planning and Control

+Quality Planning
+- Objectives & requirements
+- Overall approach (in the Quality Mgmt Approach, during the Initiation stage)
+- Stage quality activities (ensuring quality is acheived)

+Customer Quality Expections
+- Docuyment in the Project Product Description
+- Project Initiation documentation

+Qualty Control (the means of ensuring that products meet the quality criteria specified for them)

+> Quality Control is about examining products to determine that they meet requirements, and normally takes place after some wokrk has been done.

+- Objectives & Requirements
+- Overall approach
+  - Quality mgmt approach (which is part of the Project Initiation documentation, created during the Initiation stage)

+Quality Methods
+In-Process (where specialists methods are used in the creation of the products and on-going quality inspections) Appraisal (where the finished products are assessed for compelteness, testing is carreid out where the Quality Criteria are objective and measureable.
+Quality Inspection methods are used when some subjective judgement is required.

+> The Quality Review Technique is suggested by Prince2 which compliments the use of Product Descriptions.

 # Change (Theme)